2015 24 Hours of Le Mans: Warm-up

 The cars took to the circuit on Saturday morning for a 45-minute warm-up session in dry and clear weather.
-The No. 9 Audi driven by Filipe Albuquerque set the fastest time with a lap of three minutes and 19.423 seconds.
+The No. 9 Audi driven by Filipe Albuquerque set the fastest time with a lap of 3:19.423.
 The sister Audi cars of Jarvis and Fässler were second and third overall.
 Dumas was fourth-fastest.
 His teammate Bernhard was fifth quickest and had the fastest lap before Albuquerque set his time.
-The fastest LMP2 lap was set by Mitch Evans with a time of three minutes and 39.559 seconds.
+The fastest LMP2 lap was set by Mitch Evans with a time of 3:39.559.
 Stefan Mücke, driving the No. 97 Aston Martin, was the quickest driver in the LMGTE Pro category with the No. 88 Proton Porsche driven by Klaus Bachler the fastest of the LMGTE Am drivers.
 Gianluca Roda damaged the front-right corner of his No. 50 Larbre Compétition Corvette in a heavy crash at the Porsche Curves.